-Though little known as a medicinal plant, rhodiola, also known as rose root, has been used in traditional European medicine for over three thousand years, mainly as a tonic.
+Though little known as a medicinal plant, rhodiola, also known as rose root, has been used in traditional European medicine for centuries, mainly as a tonic.

 Modern research has shown that it increases the body's resistance to any type of stress by regulating the body's hormonal response.
 Its use has been shown to have a protective effect upon the neurotransmitters such as serotonin and dopamine in the brain.
 It improves neurotransmitter activity by inhibiting their enzymatic destruction and preventing their decline caused by excessive stress hormone release.